rodperex/behaviorfleets/README.md

 # behaviorfleets

 TO DO:
+    - Do not publish anything if there are no subscribers
     - Enhance protocol so when a node is excluded, it is communicated so it does not try anymore (stops potential channel block).
 Makes sense?

 SHARED BB: